 Luckily, Silvia waited for us, or we would have missed the entire tour!

-Our first stop was at for a tasting of traditional sweet red bean paste filled pastries at this tiny bakery established in the Meiji Era (1897).
-Each little cake is pressed into a wooden mould to imprint the shape and face of one of the Buddhist Gods.
-The same wooden mould that they used in 1897!
+Our first stop on our tour was for a tasting of traditional sweet red bean paste filled pastries at this tiny bakery established in the Meiji Era (1897).
+Each little cake is pressed into a wooden mould to imprint the shape and face of one of the Buddhist gods.
+They still use the same wooden mould that they used when the shop opened in 1897!

 Kōdō Incense Shop

 Dating back to 1705, these silk pouches of incense make beautiful gifts so, stock up.
-You can get cheaper knock-off versions everywhere but they aren’t the same nor do they smell or feel as nice.
-The only other place to get these same authentic silk pouches is in their other store in Kyoto.
+You can get cheaper knock-off versions everywhere, but they aren’t the same nor do they smell or feel as nice.
+The only other place to get these same authentic silk pouches is in their shop in Kyoto.